 Most commonly, the handle has to be replaced due to damage caused by overstrike.
 It happens when you don’t aim it accurately during a strike and hit the part of the handle that’s below the head into the wood.

 Here are some considerations regarding the handle.

 The handle is mostly made of wood, fiberglass, or metal.
 The wood-made handles are lightweight and easier to replace.
 It also absorbs the impact that reduces fatigue.
 However, the wooden handle breaks or splinters easily.

 The fiberglass handle has similar benefits as a wooden handle.
 These are lightweight and absorb the impact well without breaking or splintering.
 But these are often difficult to replace.

 The metal handles are more durable and don’t break easily.
 You can also use it for various other tasks such as a pry bar.
 But these are often heavy and prone to rust.
 You also get fatigued quickly due to lousy handle shock absorption.

-Most axes have handle length that is 24 to 36 inches long and is suitable for cutting trees or splitting woods.
-The shorter handle length that is 25 to 28 inches long is ideal for cutting smaller branches and are more portable.
+Most axes have a handle length that is 24 to 36 inches long and is suitable for cutting trees or splitting woods.
+The shorter handle length that is 25 to 28 inches long is ideal for cutting smaller branches and is more portable.

 The handle shape plays a critical role when you’re choosing an axe.
 When you’re using a single-side blade ax, the curved handle is more suitable as it gives you a more natural and comfortable grip.